JavaJimbo/CSerialIO_VS2022/README.md

 I fixed this bug and substituted a CEdit box instead of a List box to dsiplay incoming text.
 The incoming text is read in and stored in a buffer until a carriage return is received, at which point it is displayed in the CEdit box.

-I found the List box approach to be less useful than a CEdit box.
+I compiled this using Visual Studio 2022, the free version.

 I hope you find this useful - Jim